dagimmaiko/dagimmaiko/README.md

-- 👋 Hi, I’m @dagimmaiko
+- 👋 Hi, I’m Dagim
-- 👀 I’m interested in ... programming
+- 👀 I’m interested in programming and video editing
-- 🌱 I’m currently learning ... programming
+- 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on exciting projects
-- 📫 How to reach me ... on telegram, on instagram
+- 📫 How to reach me: on Telegram, on Instagram
-- 😄 Pronouns: ...fire
+- 😄 Pronouns: they/them
-- ⚡ Fun fact: ...♎ Libra
+- ⚡ Fun fact: I enjoy stargazing

 <!---
 dagimmaiko/dagimmaiko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.